Geometry and topology of geometric limits I: Brick manifolds

-\begin{remark} It may appear our definition of blocks is slightly different from that of Minsky in \cite{mi2} as we allow blocks homeomorphic to $\Sg_{0,3} \times J$.
-Still the difference is just a minor point since we can convert our block decomposition into that \`{a} la Minsky just by cutting a block of the form $\Sg_{0,3} \times J$ into halves and paste each of them to the blocks above and below. \end{remark}
+\begin{remark} It may appear that our definition of blocks is slightly different from that of Minsky in \cite{mi2} as we allow blocks homeomorphic to $\Sg_{0,3} \times J$.
+Still the difference is just a minor point since we can convert our block decomposition into that \`{a} la Minsky just by cutting a block of the form $\Sg_{0,3} \times J$ into halves and paste one of them to the block above it and the other to the one below it. \end{remark}

 Each component of $\cv$ is a solid torus which is foliated by vertically parallel horizontal annuli.
 For each solid torus $V$ in $\cv$, its boundary $\partial V$ is contained in $\partial M[0] \cup \partial M$.
 If $M[0]\cap V$ consists of two vertical annuli $A_1,A_2$ for some $V\in \cv$, then $\part V\setminus \Int (A_1\cup A_2)$ is a union of two horizontal annuli contained in $\part M$, and hence each of $A_1,A_2$ is a properly embedded essential annulus in $M$.
 (These annuli cannot be boundary-parallel since a brick is not allowed to be a solid torus by definition.)
 This contradicts the condition A-(2) saying that $M$ must be acylindrical.
 Therefore, for any component $V$ of $\cv$, the intersection $M[0]\cap V$ is either a torus or an annulus.
 See Figure\ \ref{fig2_6}.